-That said, as part of the conversation with us, we can look at the wider picture.
-As a more suitable route might be to end any payment holiday (if that's in place), and be able to identify a more suitable deal with another lender.
-Whether or not you then remain with your current lender, it's always best to see what's out there in the wider marketplace.
+However, as part of the conversation with us, we'll also look at the broader picture.
+A more suitable route might be to end any payment holiday (if that's in place), and be able to identify a more suitable deal with another lender.
+Whether or not you then remain with your current lender, it's best to see what's out there in the wider marketplace.